canonical/yarf/docs/how-to/run-a-robot-test-suite-in-yarf.md

 <u><center>Code Snippet 7: `yarf` command without `--platform` option</center></u>

+If you do not have a test suite, you can still use YARF to explore and come up with the robot script you need by using the [Interactive console](interactive-console.md).

 ## Debug failing tests

 When developing tests, you will often need more feedback than the command line gives you. `yarf` will output